• Skip to primary navigation

 Decorations!
 I drizzled my cocoa bombs with some white chocolate and some sprinkles.
 Add seasonal sprinkles or marshmallows to the top of your bombs.

-How to make Hot Cocoa Bombs
+How to Make Hot Cocoa Bombs

 Melt Chocolate